top of page

 Our lab is also interested in understanding the ways in which exposure to interactive media (such as tablet and phone games) can influence children’s cognitive development.
 This work builds on previous research which suggesting that interactive media can influence multiple areas of children’s cognitive functioning, including selective attention, problem solving, and story memory.
 We aim to investigate children’s learning and memory in particular.

-Participation in this project involves up to 3 visits to the Childhood Cognition Lab over the course of 2 weeks.
-Visits are up to 1 hour, during which time your child will be invited to play with developmentally appropriate interactive media and will be given some simple memory tests.
+Participation for this project involved up to 3 visits to the Childhood Cognition Lab over the course of 2 weeks.
+Visits were up to 1 hour, during which time children between the ages of 6 and 11 were invited to play with developmentally appropriate interactive media and given some simple memory tests.

 Interactive Media Project